h2oai/h2o-3/h2o-docs/src/product/data-science/algo-params/metalearner_algorithm.rst

         # 0.7511055

         # Train a stacked ensemble using RF as the metalearner algorithm
-        # The metelearner will use RF default values
+        # The metalearner will use RF default values
         stack_rf <- h2o.stackedEnsemble(x = x,
                                         y = y,
                                         training_frame = train,